Mikaela Mayer

-Mikaela Joslin Mayer (born July 4, 1990) is an American professional boxer who has been unified world female super-welterweight champion since October 2025, holding the WBA, WBC and WBO titles.
-She has also held the WBO welterweight title since September 2024.
-Mayer is a former unified female super-featherweight world champion, having held the WBO and.IBF titles simultaneously.
-She has also held the interim WBC female lightweight title.
+Mikaela Joslin Mayer (born July 4, 1990) is an American professional boxer who has held world championships in three weight classes.
+She has held the WBO female welterweight title since September 2024 and was previously unified female super-welterweight and super-featherweight champion.
 As an amateur, she won a bronze medal at the 2012 World Championships and competed for the U.S. at the 2016 Olympics.

+In 2025, Mayer was named Sports Illustrated's Female Fighter of the Year.

 Amateur career

 Mayer competed internationally as part of Team USA in the women's 60 kg category at the 2016 Rio Summer Olympics.
 She defeated Jennifer Chieng in the Round of 16 before being eliminated in the quarterfinal by Russian Anastasia Belyakova, who took a majority decision.